2020 Hazard Mitigation Plan Project Page

 As a convenience, when substantive changes are made to this page the Emergency Management staff will send out a "News Flash" to the Emergency Management Subscriber's list.
 To sign up for this notification list, click the "Notify Me" button at the bottom of this page and subscribe to the Emergency Management News Flash List.
 It is also recommended for any vendors to sign up for the County's Bid list as well.

-Final Draft PLAN
+Submitted Draft PLAN

 Sample Resolution for Adoption